Damion Smy

 Subaru Outback

-The cheapest Subaru Outback is the Base that starts from $38,180.
+The cheapest Subaru Outback is the base variant that starts from $38,180.

 See all Subaru Outback PricingThe best towing capacity of a Subaru Outback is 1600 kg offered by the following variants: H6 and H6 Luxury Pack.

-See all Subaru Outback towing capacityThe largest Subaru Outback is the H6 which measures 1745mm wide, 4720mm in length and sits 1590mm tall.
+See all Subaru Outback towing capacityThe largest Subaru Outback is the base variant which measures 1745mm wide, 4720mm in length and sits 1590mm tall.

 The Subaru Outback is built in Japan and shipped to Australia.